Paulie Gualtieri: Season 3

-In the third season, Chris often chafes under Paulie's leadership, particularly after Chris becomes a made man in Paulie's crew.
-Paulie becomes more demanding of his regular payments and subjects Chris to a humiliating random strip search for wires.
-Things get heated when Paulie and Patsy Parisi show up unexpectedly at Christopher's apartment to get a take of Chris's loot.
-While meddling through a dresser drawer, Chris observes Paulie sniffing Adriana's panties, about which he later complains to Tony, who chides Paulie.
+In the third season, Christopher often chafes under Paulie's leadership, particularly after Christopher becomes a made man in Paulie's crew.
+Paulie becomes more demanding of his regular payments and subjects Christopher to a humiliating random strip search for wires.
+Things get heated when Paulie and Patsy Parisi show up unexpectedly at Christopher's apartment to get a take of Christopher's loot.
+While meddling through a dresser drawer, Christopher observes Paulie sniffing Adriana's panties, about which he later complains to Tony, who chides Paulie.

-The tensions between Paulie and Chris culminate in "Pine Barrens" when Tony assigns Paulie and Chris the task of collecting a payment owed to Silvio by a Russian mobster named Valery.
-They botch the simple assignment after they get into a fight with Valery at his apartment.
+Frictions between Paulie and Christopher culminate in "Pine Barrens" when Tony assigns Paulie and Chris the task of collecting a payment owed to Silvio by a Russian mobster named Valery.
+Paulie botches the simple assignment after he needlessly provokes Valery and they get into a fight at his apartment.
 Believing Valery is dead after Paulie chokes him with a lamp, they take Valery out into the Pine Barrens to dispose of him.
-Valery, who is later revealed to be a former Russian military commando, is still alive and knocks both Paulie and Chris to the ground with a shovel.
-He escapes and leads Paulie and Chris on a brief chase in the woods.
+Valery, who is later revealed to be a former Russian military commando, is still alive and knocks both Paulie and Christopher to the ground with a shovel.
+He escapes and leads Paulie and Christopher on a brief chase in the woods.

 Paulie shoots Valery in the head.
-He and Chris are unable to find the seemingly mortally wounded Valery, and the two are dumbfounded as to what happened to him.
-Paulie and Chris look for him in the woods, but they lose their way.
+He and Christopher are unable to find the seemingly mortally wounded Valery, and the two are dumbfounded as to what happened to him.
+They look for him in the woods, but they lose their way.
 They become hungry, extremely cold, tired, and frustrated with each other.
-Later, a heated exchange prompts Chris to pull his gun and threaten to kill Paulie.
-The next morning, they are rescued by Tony and Bobby Baccalieri, with Tony disappointed at Paulie's failure to complete such an easy task.
+Later, a heated exchange prompts Christopher to pull his gun and threaten to kill Paulie.
+The next morning, they are rescued by Tony and Bobby Baccalieri.
+Due to the unusual circumstances, Tony forgives Paulie but tells him he will have to face any possible consequences of his failure.